Packerbacker111/LinuxCertMan/README.md

-# Linux Certificate Manager (LinCertMan)
+# Linux Certificate Manager (LinuxCertMan)

 Author: Samuel Regelbrugge

-LinCertMan is a Bash script that simplifies SSL/TLS certificate management on Linux servers with Apache2 and BIND9 DNS.
+LinuxCertMan is a Bash script that simplifies SSL/TLS certificate management on Linux servers with Apache2 and BIND9 DNS.
 It offers modular functionality, including options for selecting certificate management tasks and configuring necessary services.

 ## Features:

-- **Modular Operation:** LinCertMan operates through modular scripts, allowing users to select specific tasks for certificate management.
+- **Modular Operation:** LinuxCertMan operates through modular scripts, allowing users to select specific tasks for certificate management.

-- **Error and Informational Logging:** The script maintains a log file (`/var/log/lincertman.log`) for tracking script activities and potential issues.
+- **Error and Informational Logging:** The script maintains a log file (`/var/log/LinuxCertMan.log`) for tracking script activities and potential issues.

 ## Getting Started:
 Use git to clone the repo to your machine: